Table of Contents

 - Turn on your UV flashlight, and get searching.

-- Urine stains will be dull in color, yellowish or greenish.
-Use a marker to remind yourself of the spots you find for when the lights are back on.
+- Urine stains will be dull, yellowish or greenish, in color.
+Mark the spot(s) in some way so you can find them when the lights are back on.

-- If you’re unsure the stain is urine, use the tried and true smell test.
+- If you’re unsure whether the stain is urine, use the tried and true smell test.

 Dog pee smell and stains can be tough opponents.
-Enzymes are proteins that help break up urine molecules and dissolve lingering odors.
-Enzyme cleansers work, but they can take time and repeated application to achieve the desired effect.
+So you’ll want a cleaner with enzymes—proteins that help break up urine molecules and dissolve lingering odors.
+Enzyme cleansers work, but they can take time and more than one application to fully remove stubborn stains.

-Depending on the directions accompanying the product, you’ll spray or blot the area with cleaner, then let it sit for a while before blotting it up and scrubbing the spot.
+In general, you’ll apply the cleaner to the area, let it sit for a while, then blot it up and scrub the spot.
 You may need to repeat this process.

 Here are a few of our top picks for the best enzyme cleaner for dog urine:

-Nature’s Miracle is one of the most popular pet urine removers out there.
-The advanced formula attacks set-in pet stains, removes pet pheromones, and destroys odors on contact to prevent re-soiling.
-Best of all, you can use it on any surface including carpets, hardwood, furniture, and even clothing.Buy Now on Amazon for $33.30
+Nature’s Miracle is one of the most popular pet pee stain and smell removers out there.
+This advanced formula attacks set-in pet stains, removes pet pheromones, and destroys odors on contact to prevent re-soiling.
+Best of all, you can use it on any surface, including carpets, hardwood, furniture—even clothing.Shop on Chewy

 Professional strength doesn’t have to mean harsh smells or toxins!
-If you’re wondering how to get dog pee smell out of carpet, just reach for a bottle of this enzyme cleaner.
-This pet urine remover is chlorine-free and safe to use around pets and kids to permanently remove the reside and odor of dog pee from the carpet.Buy Now on Amazon for $19.97
+If you’re wondering how to get dog pee smell out of your carpet, just reach for a bottle of this enzyme cleaner.
+This stain and odor remover is chlorine-free and safe to use around pets and kids to permanently remove residues.Shop on Chewy

-Bubba’s calls its enzyme cleaner “the pet stain and odor TERMINATOR” because it destroys stubborn urine smells for good.
+Bubba’s calls its enzyme cleaner “the pet stain and odor terminator” because it destroys stubborn urine smells for good.
 Not only does it treat the initial stain, but it eats away urine bacteria to prevent re-marking.
-You can spot-treat with Bubba’s, or add it to a load of laundry to wash dog beds and blankets stained with pee.Buy Now on Amazon for $39.97
+You can spot-treat with Bubba’s as well as add it to a load of laundry to wash dog beds and blankets stained with pee.Find on Amazon

-- Start by generously sprinkling baking soda over the urine spot, allowing the baking soda about five minutes to neutralize dog pee smell.
+- Generously sprinkle baking soda over the urine spot, allowing the baking soda about five minutes to neutralize the dog pee smell.

 - Vacuum up the baking soda.